 Brunet et al. consider Toumai to be a hominid, that is, on our side of the chimp-human split and therefore more closely related to us than to chimps.
 This is not at all certain.
-Some scientists think it probable; others have suggested that it may come from before the point at which hominids separated from chimps, while Brigitte Senut (one of the discoverers of Orrorin tugenensis, "Millennium Man") has suggested that it may be an early gorilla.
+Some scientists think it probable; others have suggested that it may come from before the point at which the hominid and chimp lineages diverged, while Brigitte Senut (one of the discoverers of Orrorin tugenensis, "Millennium Man") has suggested that it may be an early gorilla.
 It is, I think, impossible to know how Toumai is related to us until other fossils can be found from the same time period.

 Whatever it is, all scientists have been in agreement with its finders that Toumai is a find of major significance.

 Brunet M., Guy F., Pilbeam D., Mackay H.T., Likius A., Djimboumalbaye A. et al. (2002): A new hominid from the upper Miocene of Chad, central Africa.
 Nature, 418:145-51.

 Brunet M., Guy F., Pilbeam D., Lieberman D.E., Likius A., Mackaye H.T. et al. (2005): New material of the earliest hominid from the Upper Miocene of Chad.
 Nature, 434:752-5.